Social, mobile, desktop, print.

 Data analysis, writing, & graphics

-MUSIC SOCIETY FOR NEWS DESIGN - AWARD OF EXCELLENCE What ‘surprise songs’ will Taylor Swift play in Minneapolis?
-We take an educated guess. onlineprint
+MUSIC SND What ‘surprise songs’ will Taylor Swift play in Minneapolis? onlineprint

-NEWS PULITZER FINALIST SND BRONZE Minnesota’s failing juvenile justice system onlineprint
+NEWS PULITZER FINALIST SND Minnesota’s failing juvenile justice system onlineprint

-OUTDOORS SND AOE Unlocking the secrets of the wolf, Minnesota’s ancient predator onlineprint
+OUTDOORS SND Unlocking the secrets of the wolf, Minnesota’s ancient predator onlineprint

-OLYMPICS SND AOE Why Suni Lee's ultra-difficult Olympics bar routine is 'as cool as it gets' onlineprint
+OLYMPICS SND Why Suni Lee's ultra-difficult Olympics bar routine is 'as cool as it gets' onlineprint

 NEWS PULITZER FINALIST Unsettled: Was selling worth it?
 We look at hundreds of cases. onlineprint

-ELECTION 2020 SND AOE Biden recaptures lost ground as many Minnesota counties move left onlineprint
+ELECTION 2020 SND Biden recaptures lost ground as many Minnesota counties move left onlineprint

-GEORGE FLOYD SND AOE PULITZER WINNER Buildings damaged in Mpls., St. Paul after riots ● online
+GEORGE FLOYD SND PULITZER WINNER Buildings damaged in Mpls., St. Paul after riots ● online

 The Minnesota Star Tribune rebranded standard graphics

 The Star Tribune rebranded and redesigned in mid-2024, including all typography and standard color palettes.
-This graphics color set is adapted slightly from the brand palette to fit the needs and challenges of charts and maps specifically, and optimized for CMYK printing.
-The set is a welcome change from a long history of muted shades our team used for many years, while also transitioning us to the same sans serif typeface for both print and digital uses.
+For Graphics, I adapted the color set slightly from the brand palette to fit the needs and challenges of charts and maps specifically, and optimized for CMYK printing.
+I also transitioned us to the new sans serif typeface for both print and digital, experimenting with weights and sizes to come to a unified style.

 This set also included a second set of red, dark blue and yellow tints and shades that we primarily use for elections.